-- Class A shares, in any currency, are typically held by either unadvised non-UK resident investors or investors who have bought their shares via an intermediary such as a financial advisor and where there is an agreement to pay a rebate of our periodic charges, in the form of commission. - Class F shares, in any currency, are typically held by either unadvised UK resident investors or investors who have bought their shares via an intermediary such as a financial advisor where there is no rebate of our periodic charges, in the form of commission payable. - Class I shares, in any currency, whether hedged or unhedged, require a higher minimum amount to be invested, usually £1million or equivalent, and are typically held by institutional investors.
-The features of these share classes, including their charges, are structured with this restriction in mind. - Class P shares, in any currency, whether hedged or unhedged, are only available to investors who buy their shares via an online 'platform' service.
+- Class A shares, in any currency, are typically held by either unadvised non-UK resident investors or investors who have bought their shares via an intermediary such as a financial advisor and where there is an agreement to pay a rebate of our periodic charges, in the form of commission. - Class F shares, in any currency, are typically held by either unadvised UK resident investors or investors who have bought their shares via an intermediary such as a financial advisor where there is no rebate of our periodic charges, in the form of commission payable. - Class I shares, in any currency, whether hedged or unhedged, require a higher minimum amount to be invested, usually £1 million or equivalent, and are typically held by institutional investors.
+The features of these share classes, including their charges, are structured with this restriction in mind. - Glass P shares, in any currency, whether hedged or unhedged, are only available to investors who buy their shares via an online 'platform' service.
 The features of these share classes, including their charges, are structured with this restriction in mind. - Class L shares, in any currency, were only available to be bought by investors of the Sarasin Tomorrow's World Multi Asset Fund for a limited period of time.
 This share class is now closed to new investment, except in the case of model portfolio services. - Class D, V, X and Z shares, in any currency, whether hedged or unhedged, are only available to investors who have a discretionary investment management arrangement with specific providers of discretionary investment management services, including Sarasin & Partners LLP.
 Such clients will be subject to their own individual charging arrangements and the features of these share classes, including their charges, are structured with this restriction in mind.
-For this reason, the results of the assessments of these share classes and would like to discuss the outcomes of the assessments of these classes, please contact your relationship manager(s).
+For this reason, the results of the assessments of these share classes are not presented in this report.
+If you are invested in any of these share classes and would like to discuss the outcomes of the assessments of these classes, please contact your relationship manager(s).